DanteSpard4/DanteSpard4/README.md

 Welcome to my GitHub profile!
 Here you'll find my projects and contributions in the world of backend development.

 ## 🚀 About Me
-I'm a backend developer specialized in Java with Spring Boot, with over 1 year of experience building robust and efficient solutions.
+I'm a backend developer specialized in Java with Spring Boot, with over 2 years of experience building robust and efficient solutions.
 Passionate about technology, continuous learning, and collaboration within the developer community.

 ## 🛠️ Top Skills
 - **Languages:** Java